 Other five pools were fed by the water naturally flown from the first pool.

-I could not reach the bottom in the pools, and found it lose freshness due to the less circulation.
+I found it lose freshness due to the less circulation.

 However, I thought these pools were not always intended for soaking.